nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="13-2">
 ### 13.2) Build

 The build code in Exiv2 is implemented using CMake: cross platform make.
 This system enables the code to be built on many different platforms in a consistant manner.
 CMake recursively reads the files CMakeLists.txt in the source tree and generates build environments for different build systems.
-For Exiv2, we actively support using CMake to build on Unix type plaforms (Linux, macOS, Cygwin and MinGW, NetBSD, Solaris and FreeBSD), and several editions of Visual Studio.
+For Exiv2, we actively support using CMake to build on Unix type plaforms (Linux, macOS, Cygwin, MinGW, NetBSD, Solaris and FreeBSD), and several editions of Visual Studio.
 CMake can generate project files for Xcode and other popular IDEs.

 Exiv2 has dependencies on the following libraries.
 All are optional, however it's unusual to build without zlib and libexpat.